jetbrains-academy/kotlin-onboarding-collections/duckShopServer/DuckShopServerDucksListInitialization/task.md

 <div class="hint" title="How to get a random item from a list?">

-You can use a special built-in function [`random`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/random.html), which works with a _list_ and allows to extract a random value from it.
+You can use a special built-in function [`random`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/random.html), which works with a _list_ and allows you to extract a random value from it.
 </div>

 <div class="hint" title="How to create a list with N items?">